Pelvic Floor Repair in Thailand Your guide to cost, top specialists & hospitals

 Days 3–7

-The catheter is removed and bladder function is monitored before discharge.
-Most patients leave hospital within one to three days.
-Wound care guidance and activity restrictions are reviewed.
+The catheter is removed once bladder function is confirmed; after vaginal repair this is often within a day or two, while sacrocolpopexy patients may take marginally longer.
+Most patients leave hospital within one to three nights.
+Wound care guidance is reviewed, including small abdominal port-site dressings after sacrocolpopexy.
 A follow-up appointment is scheduled before your return flight.

 Weeks 2–4

 Swelling and discomfort gradually subside.
 Light activities including walking and gentle stretching are encouraged.
 Heavy lifting, straining, and intercourse are avoided.
+Fatigue can linger a little longer after laparoscopic sacrocolpopexy than after a simple vaginal colporrhaphy.
 Pelvic floor physiotherapy may begin to support the repair.

 Weeks 4–6

-Your surgeon provides clearance for a gradual return to normal activities, including exercise and intimacy.
+Your surgeon provides clearance for a gradual return to normal activities, including exercise and intimacy, typically around six weeks for both vaginal and abdominal repairs2.
 Pelvic floor exercises continue to strengthen the repair.
 A recovery plan and follow-up schedule are prepared for your home doctor.

 When Can You Fly After Pelvic Floor Repair?